AESTHETIC CARE, APPROACHED WITH INTENTION

 Aging

 As we get older, the production of collagen and hyaluronic acid decreases, leading to a loss of skin elasticity and volume.
-This can result in a sagging or deflated look in certain areas of the face.
+This can contribute to changes in skin elasticity and facial structure.

 Genetics